pluralsight/guides/draft/microsoft-net/building-a-generic-csv-writer-reader-using-reflection/article.md

 murat,aykanat
 john,smith
 ```
 This is useful when the columns are not differentiable.
-For example if columns are all numbers, and you send the file to a person who does not know what the columns mean, that would be very confusing.So it would be better if we include headers in those scenarios.
+For example if columns are all numbers, and you send the file to a person who does not know what the columns mean.
+That would be very confusing for the other person.So it would be better if we include headers in those scenarios to indicate what those column of values mean.

 ### The Theory
 Our idea is simple, we want to input an array of objects into our CSV Writer and output a CSV file.
 For the reading part we want to input the file path and output an array of objects back into the memory.